bsiever/pxt-sen55/README.md

 sen55.particleMass(size?: Sen55ParticleMasses) : number
 ```

 Get the mass of particles of size 0.3µm up to the given size per volume (µg/m³).
+Returns `NaN` on error.

 Measurements must be started via `sen55.startMeasurements(Sen55SensorMode.WithParticleMass)` prior to use.

 # Count of particles by particle size